Close connectedness of the moduli stack of reduced curves: Introduction

 where $n$ is the rank of $A^+_{\vec{c}}$. \end{definition}

 We explain in Section \ref{sec:basic_theory} the relationship of this definition with curve singularities and give explicit equations for $\Ter^g_{\vec{c}}$.
-One finds that territories may possess multiple irreducible components of distinct dimension, may be generically non-reduced on these components, and the irreducible components themselves may possess singularities.
-This leads us to hunt for better structure theoretically.
+One finds that territories can have multiple irreducible components, may be generically nonreduced on these components, and the irreducible components themselves may possess singularities.
+This leads us to look for better behaved structures inside territories.